Wangsiwei01/SaturatrUsage/README.md

 Where the trace file sends 2 packets per ms. (So it would be 24Mbps) In this way Mahimahi will build a container which holds two ip address (like 100.64.0.3 and 100.64.0.4).
 Then inside the container we can run saturatr server, outside the container we can run saturatr client.
+After that I use prep-for-simulation.py to analysis the output results and convert them to .pps files.
+The result seems to be matched with 24Mbps (about 2 packets per ms).